MicrosoftDocs/visualstudio-docs/mac/source-link.md

 * Always: Visual Studio for Mac will download the external code automatically
 * Never: Visual Studio for Mac will not download the related external code

 By default, **Ask** is selected.
-You'll received a prompt like the following when external code is found for a NuGet package:
+You'll receive the following prompt when when external code is found for a NuGet package:

 ![](media/source-link2.png)